rhernaus/phaeton/README.md

 ## Status

 🚧 **Work in Progress**: This is a rewrite of the Python [victron-alfen-charger](https://github.com/your-org/victron-alfen-charger) project in Rust.
-Currently in Phase 2 (Core communication & control) – polling, initial MANUAL/AUTO/SCHEDULED control logic, persistence, and D‑Bus metrics (stub) are implemented.
+Currently in Phase 2 (Core communication & control) – polling, MANUAL/AUTO/SCHEDULED control logic, session tracking + persistence, and D‑Bus via `zbus` (service registered; cached paths for now) are implemented.
+A basic web API is available (status + control), and the driver spawns the web server.
 CI builds and cross-compiles are configured.

 ## Quick Start